pintub/design-patterns/src/main/java/Behavioral/Strategy/README.md

 - **Brute Force Programming**
     - Inheritance .
 I won't say avoid inheritance completely , If you don't have above complications ,Inheritance is fine to use .
 [UML](UML_AntiPattern.puml)
 - **Intuitive Example**
-    - Duck's quack & fly
+    - PricingStratgy or FindCabStrategy in Uber
 - **UML**
     - [UML](UML.puml)
 - [**Code Example**]